DogeTheBeast/College_notes/PHY170/Moment of a Couple.md

 ![[couple moment.png]]

 ### Couple moment
 The moment produced by a couple.

 Couple moment is independent of where moments are computed about.

 Hence, moment can be computed by doing,

 $${\LARGE \bf{M} = \bf{r} \times \bf{F}}$$

 ![[couple moment at any point.png]]
  The moment can be computed from the point *A* instead of *O*.
-Hence, **r** vector
+Hence, **r** is an arbitrary vector from the line of action of -**F** to line of action of **F**.

 ---
 Read also -